NEAT-project/neat/docs/callbacks.md

 #### on_writable

-Called whenever the flow can be read from without blocking.
-NEAT does not permit blocking reads.
+Called whenever the flow can be written to without blocking.
+NEAT does not permit blocking writes.

 #### on_all_written